irskep/irskep.github.com/content/pages/pyglettutorial.md

         image.anchor_x = image.width/2
         image.anchor_y = image.height/2

-Now we can just call center_image() on all our loaded images:
+Now we can just call `center_image()` on all our loaded images:

     :::python
     center_image(player_image)
     center_image(bullet_image)
     center_image(asteroid_image)

-Remember that the center_image() function must be defined before it can be called at the module level.
+Remember that the `center_image()` function must be defined before it can be called at the module level.
 Also, note that zero degrees points directly to the right in pyglet, so the images are all drawn with their front pointing to the right.

-To access the images from asteroids.py, we need to use something like from game import resources, which we'll get into in the next section.
+To access the images from `asteroids.py,` we need to use something like `from game import resources`, which we'll get into in the next section.

 ## Initializing objects